ferncabrera/open_ims/README.md

 - _open_ims/common/utils/migration-job/migrations/sqls/20230814020356-db-initialization-**down**.sql_
 - _open_ims/common/utils/migration-job/migrations/sqls/20230814020356-db-initialization-**up**.sql_

+**NOTE: You DO NOT need to use the _IF NOT EXISTS_ clause in your SQL CREATE/DROP commands!
+In fact you shouldn't because then you won't get SQL errors reminding you to delete your new tables!**
 These are RAW SQL files that will be run to initialize/clear the database of the items included in them **THEY BOTH MUST BE UPDATED IN A LOT OF CASES SO PLEASE READ CAREFULLY**.
 Here is how you can use them to add a new table, for instance:

 1. While your app is running, simply paste the SQL command needed to create your table in the ***\*\*UP\*\****.sql file: